 No one can become an elite athlete overnight, but all of us can become involved with exercise and improve our fitness level.
-Knowing how to get started if this is new to you, is something else.
+Knowing how to get started if this is new to you is something else.

 The saying that “the journey of a thousand miles begins with one step” has never been more appropriate.
 Getting going and just doing something is the first and most important part.
 The fact that you are working out at some level and doing something is more important than what you are doing, or how hard you are doing it.
 What you are embarking on – if this is new to you—is a new life habit.
-In fact, it’s a life-long journey whose destination will not be reached in a single day or workout.
+It’s a life-long journey whose destination will not be reached in a single day or workout.

 There are three things to consider as you begin to exercise: frequency, duration, and intensity.
 You should approach them in order.

-Next, work on duration and begin to extend the length of your workouts.
+Next, work on the duration and begin to extend the length of your workouts.
 Few people can hop on the exercise bike and hit it for over an hour at first.
-But with time, it’s easy to start lengthening the time you exercise in order to increase the duration of your work.
+But with time, it’s easy to start lengthening the time you exercise to increase the duration of your work.

 Lastly, you can begin to increase the intensity of your work by making your workouts harder.
 You can run or ride faster.
 Increase the resistance on your bike or elliptical machine, or increase the incline or speed of your treadmill.
-If you are lifting weights, increasing how much you lift increases the intensity or your efforts.
+If you are lifting weights, increasing how much you lift increases the intensity of your efforts.

-Don’t Forget The Recovery
+Don’t Forget The Recovery.

 What many people don’t realize is that increasing muscle strength is an adaptation to stress.
-The stress is in the high intensity work outs, but the adaptation happens after that.
-It occurs during lower intensity workouts as the muscles recover.
+The stress is in the high-intensity workouts, but the adaptation happens after that.
+It occurs during lower-intensity workouts as the muscles recover.
 So, recovery workouts are necessary to allow the muscles to adapt, to strengthen, and to improve your level of fitness.

 Today is the day.

 What you start with or where you start is not so important.
 Just start.
-Make it a habit, a part of your normal routine, and increase the frequency, duration, and intensity as your fitness improves.
+Make it a habit, a part of your routine, and increase the frequency, duration, and intensity as your fitness improves.